haoai-1997/Deep-learning-Survey-for-Omnidirectional-vision/Highlight Detection/CVS/paper.md

 - dataset: Pano2Vid dataset and 360-degree video highlight dataset

 - abstract: We address the problem of highlight detection from a 360-degree video by summarizing it both spatially and temporally.
-Given a long 360-degree video, we spatially select pleasantly-looking normal field-of-view (NFOV) segments from unlim- ited field of views (FOV) of the 360◦ video, and temporally summarize it into a concise and informative highlight as a selected subset of subshots.
+Given a long 360-degree video, we spatially select pleasantly-looking normal field-of-view (NFOV) segments from unlimited field of views (FOV) of the 360-degree video, and temporally summarize it into a concise and informative highlight as a selected subset of subshots.
 - Contributions:
-(1) We follow a Manhattan World assumption,reconstructing the complete shape of the room.
-(2) Objectlocation and pose is estimated using top-down object detec-tion and 3D pose estimation using a public library of 3Dmodels
-(3) We introduce a context prior for object and wallrelationships in order to sample plausible room hypotheses.
+(1) Our work is the first attempt to summarize 360-degree videos both spatially and temporally for highlight detection.
+To this end, we develop a novel deep ranking model and collect a new dataset of 360-degree videos from YouTube and Vimeo.
+(2) We propose Composition View Score (CVS) model, which produces a spherical composition score map of composition per video segment of 360-degree videos, and determines which view is suitable for highlight via a sliding window kernel at inference.

-- structure: Generative model
+- structure: CVS model

 ![image](https://github.com/VLISLAB/360-DL-Survey/blob/main/Images/Pano2CAD.png)